Plamen Kralev: Racing career

 In 2008, Kralev moved to Kessel Racing.
 He participated both in the Ferrari Challenge as well as in the FIA GT3 European Championship.
 Kralev was initially partnered with Dimitar Iliev and was later teamed with Niki Cadei.
 Kralev and Kessel Racing also participated in the German ADAC GT Masters series with their GT3 car.
 During 2008 Kralev recorded two wins in the Ferrari Challenge and was ranked fifth at the end of the season.
-Kralev ran as high as third on the Ferrari Challenge World Cup event near the end of the season but fell back due of tire problems.
+Kralev ran as high as third on the Ferrari Challenge World Cup event near the end of the season but fell back due to tire problems.
 Kralev also participated in the final round of the International GT Open in Barcelona with Matteo Cressoni.
 The two earned tenth and fourth-place finishes in the two races.
 The success he achieved during these two years led him to pursue a professional racing career.
 On 8 September 2008 Kralev signed a cooperation agreement with the Bulgaria State Tourism Agency to serve as the country's ambassador to the world of motorsport.
 Kralev's GT3 Ferrari bears the Bulgarian rose as a tourism promotion.